mhaidarhanif/rewinds/README.md

 #### If using secrets management platform

 Alternatively, it's recommended to use [Doppler](https://doppler.com), or [Dotenv](https://dotenv.org), or something similar to manage the credentials.
+Especially if you're working with a team.

 ```sh
 doppler login